US adds a solid 253,000 jobs despite Fed's rate hikes

 WASHINGTON (AP) — America’s employers added a healthy 253,000 jobs in April, evidence of a labor market that still shows surprising resilience despite rising interest rates, chronically high inflation and a banking crisis that could weaken the economy.

 The unemployment rate dipped to 3.4%, matching a 54-year low, the Labor Department said Friday.
-But the jobless rate fell in part because 43,000 people left the labor force, the first drop since November, and were no longer counted as unemployed.
+The jobless rate fell in part, though, because 43,000 people left the labor force, the first drop since November, and were no longer counted as unemployed.

 In its report Friday, the government noted that while hiring was solid in April, it was much weaker in February and March than it had previously estimated.
+Job gains for those months was downgraded by a combined 149,000.
 And hourly wages rose last month at the fastest pace since July, which may alarm the inflation fighters at the Federal Reserve.

 April's hiring gain compares with 165,000 in March and 248,000 in February and is still at a level considered vigorous by historical standards.
 The job market has remained durable despite the Fed's aggressive campaign of interest rate hikes over the past year to fight inflation.
 Layoffs are still relatively low, job openings comparatively high.